-Twin Cities Maker is a volunteer-run nonprofit organization that operates a shared workshop.
-Our members pay monthly dues which go towards the upkeep of the shop and its tools and, in return, get to use the tools and space to build things that they wouldn’t be able to build at home.
-In some ways, it works like a gym membership, except instead exercise equipment, we provide tools and the space in which to use them.
+Twin Cities Maker is an all-volunteer community that collaboratively operates a nonprofit organization and shared workshop.
+Our community members pay monthly dues, volunteer their time, and donate resources which go towards the upkeep of the shop and its tools and, so together, we all get to use the tools and space to build things that they wouldn’t be able to build at home.

-In other ways, however, we’re very different from a gym.
-We want our community and our facilities to be available to people from all walks of life, and to do that we have keep our dues as low as possible.
-As a result, we don’t have paid employees and instead rely on the dedication of our volunteer staff and the goodwill and cooperation of our members to keep everything working smoothly.
+We want our community and our facilities to be available to people from all walks of life, and to do that we keep our dues as low as possible.
+As a result, we don’t have paid employees.
+Instead we ask every member to commit 10 hours a year and help out with one project or clean up day.

 Be excellent to each other.
 This is the central organizing principle of Twin Cities Maker and the reason why the organization works as well as it does.
 Try to be aware of others and respectful of their needs.
-It also helps to be patient with volunteers — they are donating their evenings and weekends to keep the tools the running.
+Be patient with each other as volunteers — we all are donating evenings and weekends to keep the tools the running.

 Ask for help when you need help.
 It’s easy to hurt yourself or damage equipment if you don’t know what you’re doing.
 If you’re worried that you don’t know how something works, ask another member for help or contact one of the area managers.